The Road to the "Fortress of God"

 Destruction and Abandonment

-Back in the 1950s, Uplistsikhe had already become a popular tourist destination, and in 2007 it was added to the UNESCO List and is now a protected monument.
-The authorities maintain the site — it draws visitors year-round, with peak numbers in the warmer months.
+As far back as the 1950s, Uplistsikhe had become a popular tourist destination, and in 2007 it was added to the UNESCO list as a protected monument.
+The site is actively maintained and draws visitors year-round, with the busiest season in the warmer months.

 A Window into the Past